moktermd08/moktermd08/README.md

 Coding, Code cleaning, Code review, Debugging, Technical Documentation, Planning, Client Meetings, Engineering teamwork policy development, Creating tasks, Updating existing documents, Sprints for team members Mentoring, Engineering team recruitment, Design cloud-based system architecture, Quotation, helping DevOps team to automate deployment, regularly report progress of dev team to CTO, resource planning.

 ### Key Achievements:
-#### Championed the transition to a modern framework from an old codebase, enhancing operational efficiency.
+##### Championed the transition to a modern framework from an old codebase, enhancing operational efficiency.
-#### Advocated for a dual software model: open-source and commercial licensing.
+##### Advocated for a dual software model: open-source and commercial licensing.
-#### Enhanced team synergy and prioritized customer-focused delivery.
+##### Enhanced team synergy and prioritized customer-focused delivery.
-#### Led the adoption of TDD, continuous integration, and DevOps methodologies.
+##### Led the adoption of TDD, continuous integration, and DevOps methodologies.
-#### Streamlined communication between technical experts and business stakeholders.
+##### Streamlined communication between technical experts and business stakeholders.
-#### Initiated sprint-based development practices.
+##### Initiated sprint-based development practices.
-#### Thoroughly documented all project facets, from front end to deployment.
+##### Thoroughly documented all project facets, from front end to deployment.
-#### Document every major aspect of the project and create strict guidelines for the team.
+##### Document every major aspect of the project and create strict guidelines for the team.
-#### Implemented a 4-day super sprint for a high-performing team.
+##### Implemented a 4-day super sprint for a high-performing team.
-#### Implemented a new development stack and automated deployment.
+##### Implemented a new development stack and automated deployment.
-#### Implemented template base backend module development, snippet-based frontend, entity and action-based database, pre-defined functional, use case-based testing.
+##### Implemented template base backend module development, snippet-based frontend, entity and action-based database, pre-defined functional, use case-based testing.
-#### Guide the team to implement server-less infrastructure from client-server architecture.
+##### Guide the team to implement serverless infrastructure from client-server architecture.